drew-abbo/mcfunc_compiler/dev/spec.md

 current file's symbol table and checking the symbol tables for imported files.
 Because the symbol tables for all files already exist, this can be done in parallel.

+The number of times a function is called is also tracked.
+This can help optimiation remove functions that may end up unused after inlining.
+Exposed functions are gived an automatic `+1` to their use counter so that they cannot be removed (although they can be inlined).

 Note that functions called do not need to be *defined* to be used, only declared.
 The following will work even though there's no importing between